eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/agent_edc.md

 ### Calling A Skill (on the Provider Side)

-If we assume that the skill has not been registered/stored in our connector, but in a partner/provider connector, we can use a "global" asset id which starts with the URL of the partner connector's dsp endpoint.
+If assuming that the skill has not been registered/stored in our connector, but in a partner/provider connector, we can use a "global" asset id which starts with the URL of the partner connector's dsp endpoint.
 Furthermore, we are able to choose a run mode by the parameter "runMode=provider".
 In this case, the consumer agent will negotiate with the provider agent to execute the skill in the provider connector.
 When we choose "runMode=consumer" instead, the consumer agent will try to "download" the skill